sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-custom/hana-cloud-alerts-custom.md

 >---

->If you do not have an instance of the SAP Alert Notification service, step 5 of the tutorial [Alerts in SAP HANA Database and Data Lake](hana-cloud-alerts) provides details on how to do so.
+>If you do not have an instance of the SAP Alert Notification service, see step 5 of the tutorial [Alerts in SAP HANA Database and Data Lake](hana-cloud-alerts).
 ---

 ### Create an SAP Automation Pilot command